CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ![alt text](assets/revised-cropped/r32.jpg){: .def}
 who are, in every respect, never more, for evermore\
-it is said, if further, they are right, it will last, good-day, goodday, many years' standing\
+<-- cspell:disable-next-line -->it is said, if further, they are right, it will last, good-day, goodday, many years' standing\
 I took, it took, I tried, it tried, could do, did do, good reasons\
 as a matter of course, again and again, more and more, worse and worse, in support of, point of view, for the sake of glory, for the sake of the, sooner or later, in relation to, with regard to, with reference to, face to face, place to place, time to time, in comparison with\
 whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report